-Before you apply for a place at this school, please follow the instructions on pages 36 to 37.
+Before you apply for a place at this school, please read page 30 and follow the instructions on page 37.

 The table below shows the number of points awarded for meeting certain criteria.

 Points awarded to children and their families who: